adobe/aem-headless-app-templates/README.md

 _(source: https://github.com/duynguyen/aem-nextjs-template/issues/5)_

-### CORS errors in In-context Editing on a production build
+### CORS errors from In-context Editing on a production build

 When testing locally by running `npm run dev`, you can load the app at `http://localhost:3000` in AEM Remote Editor without any problem.